mtolly/onyx/songs/dream-theater/constant-motion/README.md

   * Drums by Grinnz.

-  * Timing, guitar, bass, and vocals by Harmonix.
+  * Timing, guitar, bass, and original vocals by Harmonix.

+  * Vocals fixed up and split into harmonies by me.

-  * Chart confidence: *high*, written to stems and Portnoy's DVD.
+  * Drums confidence: *high*, written to stems and Portnoy's DVD.